coopdanger/ppm-specification/draft-ppm-protocol.md

 The helper handles well-formed requests as follows.
 (As usual, malformed requests are handled as described in {{errors}}.)
-It first looks for PPM parameters corresponding to `AggregateReq.task_id`.
+It first looks for PPM parameters corresponding to `VerifyStartReq.task_id`.
 It then filters out out-of-order sub-requests by ignoring any sub-request that does not follow the previous one (See {{anti-replay}}.)

-The response is an HTTP 200 OK with a body consisting of the helper's updated state and a sequence of *sub-responses*, where each sub-response corresponds to the sub-request in the same position in `AggregateReq`.
+The response is an HTTP 200 OK with a body consisting of the helper's updated state and a sequence of *sub-responses*, where each sub-response corresponds to the sub-request in the same position in `VerifyStartReq`.

 ~~~
 struct {
   opaque helper_state<0..2^16>;
-  AggregateSubResp seq<1..2^24-1>;
+  VerifySubResp seq<1..2^24-1>;
-} AggregateResp;
+} VerifyResp;

 struct {
-  Time time;     // Equal to AggregateSubReq.time.
+  Time time;    // VerifyStartSubReq.time
-  uint64 nonce;  // Equal to AggregateSubReq.nonce.
+  uint64 nonce; // VerifyStartSubReq.nonce
   opaque verification_message<1..2^16-1>;
-} AggregateSubResp;
+} VerifySubResp;
 ~~~

-The helper computes the first verification message as follows.
+The helper computes the verification message as follows.
 It first looks up the HPKE secret key `sk` associated with `helper_share.aggregator_config_id`.
 If not found, then the sub-response consists of an "unrecognized config" alert.
 [TODO: We'll want to be more precise about what this means.
 See issue#57.]
 Next, it attempts to decrypt the payload with the following procedure: